Hundt History, Family Crest & Coats of Arms

 The surname Hundt was first found in Swabia, where the name is thought to have emerged.
 The name dates back as far as 1270, when Rudi Huno was working as a tax collector in Basel.
 The young Hundt family was instrumental during this formative period, figuring prominently in the early history of the region and contributing greatly to the development of medieval Swabian society.

-Important Dates for the Hundt family
+Early History of the Hundt family

 This web page shows only a small excerpt of our Hundt research.
 Another 145 words (10 lines of text) covering the years 1449, 1450, 1484, 1505, 1506, 1518, 1519, 1537, 1555, 1568, and 1795 are included under the topic Early Hundt History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Hunn, Hun, Hunne, Hunel, Hundt and others.

 Early Notables of the Hundt family (pre 1700)